2022 on-device mobile advertising overview and 2023 trends

 Rapid delivery apps, or apps that deliver groceries within 10-30 minutes of app order, are also attracting millions of users and big name investors.
 Rapid delivery apps are largely operating out of major cities across the UK, US, and Europe, with a few first movers leading the market in these areas - Getir, Flink, Gorillas, Gopuff, Weezy, Dija, Jiffy, Fancy and Snappy are all notable names.

 3. Classified apps are allowing users to buy and sell wherever they are

-Throughout the last year of COVID, people have had extensive time to sift through their belongings and make decisions about what to keep and give away.
+As the economy faces uncertainty, people are spending time sifting through their belongings and making decisions about what to keep and sell.
 Now classified platforms, especially on mobile, represent a major opportunity for growth.

 4. News apps are users go-to to stay updated on current events

 The share of US consumers reading online news on a smartphone more than doubled between 2013 and 2022 according to Statista.
 “News on the go” through mobile devices has become the norm.
 This means that news apps are no longer an add-on to people’s typical news source, but the main character - encouraging news apps to focus on their app discovery and user acquisition strategies.
 We’ve seen a similar trend in Europe as well over the last year.

 5. eCommerce apps are making it easier to shop from your phone